Animals in Winter Sensory Bin

 I love using sensory bins to explore new things.
 We always have a sensory bin around.
 Yes, my girls are old but we still use them.
 They are great for calming down and a great go-to when they say they are bored.

-This animals in winter sensory bin is a great way to look at tracks and have some fun.
+This animal in winter sensory bin is a great way to look at tracks and have some fun.

 We read the book Over and Under the Snow.
 It is one of my favorite about winter.
 It shows some of the animals awake and you get to see some of the tracks of the animals.
 Another good book to read is Animals in Winter.
 Each of the books is great to read about animals in winter and why some animals are not around.